choquo/fresh-wp/README.md

 - One single click to install all your plugins and main theme of your next project
 - Require only 3 files
-- You don't need download anything, get everything from the WP repository
+- You don't need download anything, get everything from the WP repository or your own server (for your premium plugins)

 ![](https://develus.com/share/fresh/fresh-preview.jpg)